 .geogig folder.
 This is a difference from

 git, where the working tree is the directory where the

 .git directory is located.

 All GeoGig commands have to be run from within a valid GeoGig repository.
 The only exception to this rule is the

 init command itself.
 In case you have several repositories on your system, the operations you execute will affect just the repository in the current working directory from where the commands are invoked.

-The GeoGig repository that is just created is empty.
+The GeoGig repository created is empty.
 Even if the folder where the repository has been created previously contained some files, those are not considered part of the repository, and will be ignored, unless files in the directory are later imported into the working tree.